 - United to City and back again

 McNeill began his career in United’s academy before leaving for City six years ago.
-Now he is coming ‘home’.
+He has since returned ‘home’.

 - Competition for his signature